cklutzke/H517Project1/README.md

 http://vis.ninja/teaching/2018/H517/project1/

 TODO:
-For a C you need:
-an about screen with details on who wrote the project, where the data came from, etc.

 For a B you need to add:
 ability to easily see on the map whether each victim was male or female ability to easily see on the map the age of each victim